vgiles/acmc21-website/static/proceedings/proceedings-print.md

 describes and analyses experiences that mutate and complexify analog and digital circuitry understandings in a music technology context.

-# DreamSound: Deep Activation Layer Sonification
+# Federico Camara Halac: DreamSound: Deep Activation Layer Sonification

-### Federico Camara Halac

 ## Abstract